anwarsayyad/recipe-app-api/README.md

 ```
 - This line sets the default user to `django-user`.
 Any subsequent commands in the Dockerfile will be executed as this user, providing an additional layer of security by running the container with reduced privileges.

-I hope this breakdown helps you understand each line of your Dockerfile.
-Let me know if you have any further questions or need additional clarification!

 ### Docker-compose file
 This Docker Compose configuration defines a service named `app` for running your Django application.
 Let's break down each part: